cheshire-cat-ai/core/README.md

 Roadmaps are for amateurs.

 If you have a proposal, open an issue and only do a PR if the issue is assigned to you.

-I will be accepting PRs directly on branch `main` and only for assigned issues.
+Read the [contributor guide](./readme/CONTRIBUTING.md)

 Give the project a star ⭐!